ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 * Adding a service to a vCenter Server instance
 * Ordering a stand-alone service license, such as Caveonix or Veeam®

-For services that charge per host, for example, HCX™, HyTrust CloudControl™, HyTrust DataControl®, and vRealize Operations™ and Log Insight™, a promo code applies only to the hosts in the order or in the current environment.
+For services that charge per host, promo codes apply only to the hosts in the order or in the current environment.
+Examples of such services are HCX™, HyTrust CloudControl™, HyTrust DataControl®, and vRealize Operations™ and Log Insight™.

 You can use one promo code per order.
 Multiple promo codes are not allowed.
 However, you can use a promo code multiple times per account.
 A promo code might apply to multiple services, for example, Veeam and Caveonix RiskForesight™.